 Consult with the WVC Alternate Media Specialist by calling 741.2063.

-Know that ANGEL, the course management system used by WVC, is generally compliant with Section 508 of the ADA, and materials developed in ANGEL meet the guidelines of the act.
+Know that Canvas, the course management system used by WVC, is generally compliant with Section 508 of the ADA, and materials developed in ANGEL meet the guidelines of the act.

 Know this important basic information that is detailed in the WVC Standards and Criteria for Distance Education document: